N-Harish/azure-terraform-research-agent-deployment/README.md

         ]
     }
     ```
-  - create container app and assign it the UMAI for accesing image from container registry and setting container secrets from key vault.
+  - create container app and assign it the UAMI for accesing image from container registry and setting container secrets from key vault.
 Also enable external access as this is a web app
     ```terraform
     # create a container app
     resource "azurerm_container_app" "research-agent-container-app" {